scollovati/birthspiral/README.md

 ## To Do's
 - find appropriate LICENSE
 - create a fun homepage
+- require 6 digit input number
+- possibility to save the canvas as an image or pdf
-- add responsivity to the homepage
+- make the homepage responsive

 ## Reference Manual